Kaethela/Starstruck-Courier/README.md

 11. Open Mod Organizer 2, located in your Starstruck Courier install folder.
 12. Press F5 to refresh the program, then enable the TTW mod install on the lefthand panel.
 13. Download [loadorder.txt](https://drive.google.com/file/d/1dWpzJmbreDCbo8s6Kx6pa4eKMCeXsAYx/view?usp=sharing) and place it in profiles > Starstruck Courier located in your Starstruck Courier install folder.
 14. Press F5 to refresh Mod Organizer 2.
-It should now reflect the updated TTW load order.
+It should now reflect the updated load order.

 ## POST INSTALLATION INSTRUCTIONS
 1. Navigate to the Starstruck Courier installation folder.